evanlong/etching/EtchingStepByStep.md

 Tracing starts from the top of the image and works its way from left-to-right.
 The best initial position corresponds to the left most pixel in the first row of black pixels and its position relative to the rest of the image.
 The following samples illustrate the best initial position with a yellow square: <p class="position-images">![Left](Schematics/Images/Position1.png) ![Right](Schematics/Images/Position2.png) ![Center](Schematics/Images/Position3.png)</p>

+Turning any image into something that can be draw on the Etch-a-Sketch is a whole project of its own.

+In addition to a standard image editor python has plenty of...

+	pip install numpy
+	pip install scikit-image
+	pip install scipy
+	pip install matplotlib

 ### Known Issues

 - Driving in one direction too long causes some error in the sense the line isn't as long as it should be.
-This can be by driving in one direction a shorter distance < 50 points ideally
+Ideally most line segments are less than 75 pixels.
 - Motor mounts move a bit too much when motors change direction.
 This certainly contributes to some error but hasn't been a huge issue for me.
-This requires a hardware change such as:
-	+ Fixing the motors else where and using a belt to drive the knobs
+This requires a hardware change such as fixing the motors outside and using a belt or gear to drive the knobs.
-	+ Fixing the motors mounts to each other so there isn't as much movement
-- Image analysis to suggest where to initally position the head or always assume the head is positioned in the upper left
+- Image analysis to suggest where to initally position the head or always assume the head is positioned in the upper left.
--

 ### Contact

 Feel free to contact me with any questions <annglove+etch@gmail.com>

-### Notes to self

-- Args to the script (both control.py and ImagePoints.py)
-- position in the upper left then draw a single line to the position that will correctly fit the image on the screen
-- consider rotating lines into squares to that we don't run the motors a long time in one direction.
-Given a stack of lines prefer the shorter lines distance
-- slice sections of the timage into 50x50 sections to draw.
-Complete the section before moving on...
-- Brushes in Acorn/Photoshop to create a shading effect

-For image processing and canny edge detection

-	numpy
-	scikit-image
-	scipy
-	matplotlib